-In recent interviews with BBC and Sky Sports, Kick It Out CEO Sam Okafor outlined why 2025 represents a crucial moment for tackling discrimination and driving meaningful change in football.
+In recent interviews with BBC and Sky Sports, Kick It Out CEO Samuel Okafor outlined why 2025 represents a crucial moment for tackling discrimination and driving meaningful change in football.

 Kick It Out is delighted to announce the extension of its partnership with Sky for another year, reinforcing both organisations’ commitment to promoting inclusion and tackling discrimination in football.